maniartech/conductor/wip/CONTEXT_ENHENCEMENT.md

 }
 ```

-## Top-level Do’s and Don’ts (extended)
+## Do's and Don'ts

 Do

 - Accept std context.Context at boundaries; adapt once via FromStd and pass your Context internally.
+- Implement context.Context (preferred) or provide Std() for third-party API calls.
 - Keep timeouts/retries in policy; derive per-step child contexts at use-sites.
-- Implement context.Context or provide Std() for third-party API calls.
-- Split roles: read-only Context for consumers; owner-only controller holds cancel/shutdown.

-Don’t
+- Use CreateChild("name") to scope state and tracing context.
+- Use Shutdown() to coordinate graceful stop; keep Cancel() for immediate abort paths.
+- Use typed keys for std ctx metadata; keep orchestration KV entries small and namespaced.

+Don't

-- Don’t seed or override the caller’s context from config.
+- Don't seed or override the caller's context from config.
+- Don't expose Cancel() on the consumer-facing Context; only owners control cancellation.
-- Don’t attach large or long-lived data to the KV; store references instead.
+- Don't attach large or long-lived data to the KV; store references instead.
-- Don’t expose Cancel() on the consumer-facing Context.
+- Don't create a parallel timeout timer when using context.WithDeadline/WithTimeout.
+- Don't assume implicit value inheritance from parent; there is no read-through by design.